 I am currently a student at Princeton High School in New Jersey.
-I am a second year member of my school's research program which allows a select group of students to explore any field of science that is of interest to them.
-I chose to explore the topic of social norms because it is an intersection between my two interests, social psychology and public policy.
+I am a third year member of my school's research program which allows a select group of students to explore any field of science that is of interest to them.
+My projects explore the topics of shifting social norms as well as media coverage of genocides.

 - $875Total Donations